jnozzi/cocoadev.com/SiteContent/General/DotDavid.markdown

-Experienced programmer with a [[NeXT]] Slab in the attic, and a [[MacMini]] on the desk.
+Experienced programmer with a General/NeXT Slab in the attic, and a General/MacMini on the desk.
 Who clearly doesn't know how to use this Website...
 LOL